mathewsanders/Mustard/Documentation/Alternatives to using Mustard.md

 // number -> 3.5
 ````

-For me it works as expected, but it doesn't give you confidence that it won't introduce a hard-to-diagnose bug in the future.
+For me, this works as expected, but it doesn't give you confidence that it won't introduce a hard-to-diagnose bug in the future.

 ### Refs